Skip to main content

 Your journey to the CPA license will be a challenging, yet rewarding, experience.
 We want to ensure you have the information and resources to help you achieve your goal.
 There are many steps to the process, but your journey begins with learning the basics.

 There are essentially three components to earning the CPA license: Education, Examination, and Experience.
-In many cases, there is also a final Ethics exam component depending upon the jurisdiction where you want to be licensed.
+There is also a final Ethics exam component depending upon the jurisdiction where you want to be licensed.

 The AICPA’s CPA Exam Booklet and National Association of State Board of Accountancy’s (NASBA) Candidate Bulletin can provide you with valuable information to help you along your CPA journey.
 You’ll also find support and other resources through This Way to CPA, a LinkedIn CPA Exam Candidate Group, or by joining the AICPA as an Exam Candidate Affiliate Member.